-When connecting the GL500 Data Logger to an external modem, a special cable is required.
+When connecting the GL500S Data Logger to an external modem, a special cable is required.
 Wiring diagrams are provided at the end of this manual and pre-wired cables are available from Global Water.

 The remote modem is configured by setting DIP switches.
 They should be set to auto-answer on, DTR Normal, carrier detect normal and smart mode.
 Global Water can provide external modems and interface cables at an additional cost if requested.
 Contact our sales department for more information.

 It may not be necessary to use an initialization string to configure the host modem but if problems arise the modem should be set with software handshaking off (Xoff), DTR normal, fixed baud rate, compression off and error correction on.
 This configuration is done by building an initialization file using the standard AT commands and loading it into the connection screen.
-Global Water suggests that you test the modems operation before installing in the field.